nest/nest-simulator/doc/userdoc/documentation_workflow/user_documentation_workflow.rst

 or alternatively install the dependencies into a conda environment (we recommend `miniconda <https://docs.conda.io/en/latest/miniconda>`_ for this).
-After installing coda, you can simply run
+After installing conda, you can simply run

 .. code-block:: bash